 It was a good life—but Charley was embarrassed by it.
-He loved his father, but his father was a gardener, more or less, and he spent time with the children of the winery owners, who rubbed his nose in the dirt just enough to remind him of his roots (which needed watering three times a day, so get on it, boy).
+He loved his father, but his father was a glorified gardener, more or less, and Charley went to school with the children of the winery owners, who rubbed his nose in the dirt just enough to remind him of his working-class roots.

 When he was of age, Charley ran as far away from Sonoma as he could run—to Italy.
-There he lived with a family who grew Barrolo grapes – the family was beyond impressed with his knowledge of wine.
-Charley had been a sponge for wine trivia since he was little.
-And given his environment, he picked up both the preparation, cooking… and drinking part of wine.
-So by the time he could legally drink, he'd had almost a dozen years of real experience with a very finely honed palate for picking up taste differentials in batches.
+There he lived with a family who grew Barolo grapes and he impressed them with his knowledge of wine.
+Charley was a sponge for knowledge, and given his environment, he quickly picked up on the farming, fermentation, and tasting aspects of wine.
+By the time he could legally drink, he had a very finely honed palate.

-There were the Adolphos—a couple married for 55 years—who had been coming here every Tuesday night since the Vietnam War ended.
-They had lost their son in that war and they drank to his memory every night.
-The wine had to have soul.
+There were the Adolphos—a couple married for fifty-five years—who had been coming here every Tuesday night since the Vietnam War ended.
+They had lost their dog during that war, and they drank to Sparky's memory every Sunday night.
+Sparky hadn't actually fought in 'Nam, he just went missing in January '73.
+Regardless, the Adolphos held Sparky's memory sacred, so the wine had to have soul.

-There was Maximilian Conningsworth, who had no knowledge of wine but liked to pretend that he did to impress whichever business associates with whom he happened to be socializing.
+Then there was Maximilian Conningsworth, who had no knowledge of wine but liked to pretend that he did to impress whichever business associates with whom he happened to be socializing.
 His favorite thing to do was to "correct" Charley on various tidbits of wine knowledge.
-Oh, if only he wasn't above spitting in that jerk’s Syrah…
+Charley might recommend a zinfandel with Max's steak, if he wasn't above such an unspeakable trick.

-There was Stephanie, a young lover of wine...but she also had the finances of a young person.
+He later came across Stephanie, a young lover of wine...but she also had the finances of a young person.
 It was tough for her to afford the fine libations she adored.
-Charley connected with her passion, however, and mentored her, teaching her many of the ins and outs so that she might become a sommelier herself one day…
+Charley connected with her passion, however, and found her the best drink her money could buy.